stitchdata/docs/_integration-schemas/harvest/v2/invoice_payments.md

     type: "number"
     description: "The amount of the invoice payment."

+  - name: "created_at"
+    type: "date-time"
+    description: "The time the invoice payment was created."

+  - name: "invoice_id"
+    type: "integer"
+    description: "The ID of the invoice associated with the payment."
+    foreign-key-id: "invoice-id"

+  - name: "notes"
+    type: "string"
+    description: "Any notes entered about the invoice payment."

   - name: "paid_at"
     type: "date-time"
     description: "The date and time the invoice payment was made."